 The CESS Board governs the work and the mission of CESS, guided by the Society’s articles and bylaws.
 Board members serve as volunteers and are actively involved in developing and managing CESS’ strategy and activities.
 They engage in CESS business through active participation in board meetings held digitally each month and in-person at each Annual Conference.

-Board members support at least one of the CESS committees and may also serve as the chair one of those committees.
+Board members support at least one of the CESS committees and may also serve as the chair of one of those committees.
 On an informal basis, board members also communicate with others about CESS, encourage new membership, and liaise with other organizations and institutions.

 Members’ Business Meeting